Sonia-96/MyStudyNotes/Java&Web/Java.md

 # Data types

-primitives are stored on stack

-objects are created on the heap, and any variable referring to an object is a pointer

-difference?
+## Primitive types

+Primitives are stored on stack.
+Anything other than primitive types are reference types.
+Reference types are stored on the heap.

 | Primitive data type | Size/bits | Wrapper class (Object data type) | Size/bits |
 | ------------------- | --------- | -------------------------------- | --------- |